FoxCouncil/TVFox/README.md

 # TVFox
-Works with Elgato's HD60 internal capture card: http://amzn.to/2uGJMnv
+So far, only works with Elgato's HD60 internal capture card: http://amzn.to/2uGJMnv